• Skip to primary navigation

 Squid tubes or bodies, cut rings, and tentacles are also available frozen and ready to cook.
 Avoid packages with excessive ice crystals or signs of freezer burn, like discoloration or dry spots.

-Frozen squid should be defrosted in the fridge or under cold running water if you're pressed for time.
+Frozen squid should be defrosted in the fridge or submerged in cold water if you're pressed for time.
 For food safety, do not refreeze previously frozen seafood.

 As with all seafood, squid deteriorates rapidly.
 For the best quality, cook it right away or store it properly.